-Understanding UTM Tags: The Ultimate Guide to Efficient Tracking
+Understanding UTM Tags: The Ultimate Guide on How to Set Up and Track UTMs

-UTM tags are essential elements in the analysis of advertising campaigns.
-Without them, you can’t find out which ad sent a visitor to your site, can’t associate sessions with ad costs, and can’t build business intelligence.
+UTM tags are crucial for analyzing advertising campaigns.
+Without them, you can’t find out which ad brought a visitor to your site, can’t associate sessions with ad costs, and can’t build business intelligence.

-This article tells you what UTM tags are, why they’re used, and how they combine data from different sources.
+This article tells you what and how to use UTM parameters, and how they combine data from different sources.
 We also examine what errors to avoid when creating UTM tags and how to simplify work with dynamic parameters.

 To understand how to add UTM tags correctly, you should first know what they are and what they are made of.

-UTM tags are small snippets of code you append to the end of your URL.
+UTM tags, also known as UTM codes, are small snippets of code you append to the end of your URL.
+A UTM link is a URL with UTM parameters appended to it, used to track the performance of marketing campaigns.
 Each tag consists of two parts — a UTM parameter and its value.

 If you use Google Analytics 4, find a detailed Guide to UTM parameters for marketing campaigns in Google Analytics 4 here.